Large spots on the child's body. Diseases that cause spots on a child's body

 • hypothermia.

-The appearance of red spots on the skin of a child is a consequence of damage to the microcirculatory bed and the formation of immune complexes.
+The appearance of red spots on the skin of a child is a consequence of damage to the microvasculature and the formation of immune complexes.
 The latter are deposited on the vascular endothelium and cause an aseptic inflammatory process.
 Venules, arterioles and capillaries are involved in the process.
-Microthromboses form on their walls.
-Spots on the body of a child are a component of the hemorrhagic syndrome of this disease.
+Microthrombosis forms on their walls.
+Spots on the child’s body are a component of the hemorrhagic syndrome of this disease.

 This is a constant symptom that occurs at the very beginning.
 The rash is maculopapular.
 The spots do not disappear with pressure.
-Rarely, blisters appear on the skin.
+Less commonly, blisters appear on the skin.
 The elements of the rash in hemorrhagic vasculitis are small.
-They are localized in the thighs, buttocks, large joints, arms and torso.
-The spots are arranged symmetrically.
+They are localized in the hips, buttocks, large joints, arms and torso.
+The spots are located symmetrically.

 In severe cases, ulcers may appear.
-After the rash disappears, the area of the skin turns red.
+After the rash disappears, the area of skin turns red.
 The chronic course of the disease can cause peeling.
-Redness on the skin of a child is not the only symptom.
-Along with the rash, joint pain, limitation of their mobility, abdominal pain and fever are observed.
-Possible damage to the vessels of the heart, kidneys and brain with the development of dangerous complications.
+Redness on a child's skin is not the only symptom.
+Along with the rash, joint pain, limited mobility, abdominal pain and fever are observed.
+Damage to the blood vessels of the heart, kidneys and brain is possible with the development of dangerous complications.

 Rash on the body in adults - causes and methods of treatment